NuGet packages in the package registry

 choco upgrade <package_id> -Source <source_url> -Version <package_version>

-• <source_url> is the URL or name of the NuGet v2 feed package registry.
+• <source_url>: The URL or name of the NuGet v2 feed package registry.

 For example: